- Catering FoodWorks Flatiron

 Search our directory

-There was no shortage of eye candy at Gen Art and Nokia's Styles 2001 fashion show and design competition at the Hammerstein Ballroom.
+NEW YORK There was no shortage of eye candy at Gen Art and Nokia's Styles 2001 fashion show and design competition at the Hammerstein Ballroom.
 One of the event's sponsors, Beefeater gin, had a bar made of ice (by Florida Ice), giving new meaning to the term “wet bar.”
 There were dresses made almost entirely of newspaper by avant garde design award winner DJ Gramann II.
 And there were celebrity judges, including Russell Simmons and his wife Kimora Lee Simmons, Sex and the City costumer Patricia Field (whose fiery red hair matched her outfit), lingerie designer Josie Natori and women's wear favorite Victor Alfaro.
 Ex-Wonderbra spokesmodel Eva Herzigova served as the evening's M.C.

 Gen Art is a nonprofit that works with young, emerging artists and holds frequent events to showcase their work.
 Organized by Anna Goldman, Gen Art's program manager, this show was attended by nearly 1,500 people, ranging from fashionistas in low-slung pants that exposed sequined thongs, to average joes just there to check out the models.